The Cube (film)

-The Cube is an hour-long teleplay that aired on NBC's weekly anthology television show NBC Experiment in Television in 1969.
-The production was produced and directed by puppeteer and filmmaker Jim Henson, and was one of several experiments with the live-action film medium which he conducted in the 1960s, before focusing entirely on The Muppets and other puppet works.
-The screenplay was co-written by long-time Muppet writer Jerry Juhl.
+The Cube is an hourlong teleplay that first aired on the weekly anthology series NBC Experiment in Television in 1969.
+Produced and directed by puppeteer and filmmaker Jim Henson, it was one of several experiments with the live-action genre he conducted before focusing primarily on the Muppets and other puppet works.
+Screenplay coauthor Jerry Juhl subsequently served as the Muppets head writer for nearly four decades.

+Production and release

 The program was recorded in Toronto and aired later the same month.

-In the previous year, Henson had produced a documentary for NBC Experiment in Television, "Youth '68".

-The teleplay only aired twice: first on February 23, 1969, with a rerun on February 21, 1971.
+NBC aired the teleplay only twice: first on February 23, 1969, with a rerun on February 21, 1971.

+Background

+Henson had produced the documentary "Youth '68" for the previous season of NBC Experiment in Television.